 3. Uptown Funk – Mark Ronson feat.
 Bruno Mars: “My favourite pop hit from 2014 that sounds like 1984.
 Crowd pleaser every time,” says Allan.
 “Look for the 60 minutes interview with Bruno Mars playing this song live and talking about how he wants to crush other artists when he goes on stage and it will give you the essence this song was created from,” says Adrien.

 5. September – Earth Wind & Fire: “One of the best songs to get a mixed crowd of ages and backgrounds onto the dance floor,” says Gerald.
 “Being born in September, this song is a no brainer.
-Incredible is the closest word in the English language that I can use to describe how it makes me feel whenever it’s played,” says Mike
+Incredible is the closest word in the English language that I can use to describe how it makes me feel whenever it’s played,” says Mike.
+“It’s a party staple!” adds Daniel.
+“This can take you full disco, satisfy a particular crowd…but any which way it certainly just feels right for everyone.
+This group has a world-class catalogue to check out, and even include in a DJ set, but this tops off the ‘must play’ from their library.”

 8. I Wanna Dance With Somebody – Whitney Houston: “The unofficial queen of pop blessed us all with this song, and I owe it to her to play it as much as possible.
 No matter the age demographic is at a party, it gets the people moving (including myself),” says Mike.
-“I also like to use the Fatman Scoop remix version for a more Caribbean flavour, but sometime the original can’t be beat,” added Danny.
+“What used to be a song largely for those enjoying music of the 1980s, has fully crossed eras and come alive,” says Daniel.
+“I see young and old with huge smiles on their faces, making eye contact with those around them and singing at the top of their lungs.
+What a chorus!”
+Danny adds, “sometimes I like to use the Fatman Scoop remix version for a more Caribbean flavour, but the original can’t be beat.”

 9. Yeah! – Usher feat.
 Lil Jon & Ludacris: “This is a track that I find is good to start right away with or near the beginning of the night.
-Most people know it and it is a good one to use especially if the client has a “we trust you to choose the music to get the party going” vibe about them,” says Ben.
+Most people know it and it is a good one to use especially if the client has a ‘we trust you to choose the music to get the party going’ vibe about them,” says Ben.
+“All you have to do is let those 4 synth notes play….and people light up,” says Daniel.

 10. No Diggity – Blackstreet: “Is it possible that a song gets better every time you hear it?
-No Diggity packs the Dancefloor every time, and I feel like my end of the night sets build towards the moment when I can play “Hey Hey Hey Heyyooooo.”
-And I always do,” says Danny.
+This Dr. Dre produced jam packs the floor every time, and I feel like my end of the night sets build towards the moment when I can play ‘Heyo Heyo Heyo Heyyooooo’,” says Danny.

 13. Crazy In Love – Beyonce ft.
 Jay-Z: “Queen Bey was crowned royalty with this track, and its never gotten stale.
 You could be at any function, club party or wedding and this will fit in somehow.
 It’s timeless.
 And the best fur is chinchilla, period,” says Danny.

-14. (Everybody) Backstreet’s Back – Backstreet Boys: “Credit must be given where it’s due, and this song tears up dance floors every time it was played.
+14. (Everybody) Backstreet’s Back – Backstreet Boys: “I almost always get a look of shock or even disdain from someone when this tune comes on.
+But that someone, and everyone else, will be singing along in no time,” says Daniel.
+“Credit must be given where it’s due, and this song tears up dance floors every time it is played.
 Still a massive track today,” says Mike.

 17. Give Me Everything – Pitbull Feat.
 Ne-Yo & Afrojack: “A lot of people think Pit Bull sucks but does he?
 I mean this song is massive and still gets the party going,” says Adrien.